Contact Lens Care

-Lorry and bus drivers must have a medical and vision check when they first apply.
-Then every five years from the age of 45 and every year from the age of 60.
+Lorry and bus drivers must have a medical and vision check when they first apply, then every five years from the age of 45 and every year from the age of 60.

 Which medical conditions do you need to declare to the DVLA?

-If you need to wear glasses or contact lenses you must wear them every time you drive.
+If you need to wear glasses or contact lenses, you must wear them every time you drive.
 You do not need to inform the DVLA if you are short-sighted, long-sighted or colour blind.

 Medical conditions you must declare to the DVLA include any problems that affect your eyesight, such as age-related macular degeneration (AMD), cataracts, glaucoma and diabetic retinopathy.
 These common conditions cause reduced visual acuity, night blindness, distorted and blurred vision that will negatively impact your driving.
 See the government site for a full list of eye conditions you must declare.

-How to check your vision?
+How to check your vision is adequate for driving?